MephilesTD6/snHm/README.md

 Syukri Fadhli (24000074)
 Ashwin A/L Ravichandran (22012188)
 Hamzah Muhsin (22001057)
-Aiman Naim bin Shaiful Zahrin (22005653) from EEE
+Aiman Naim bin Shaiful Zahrin (22005653)

 The aim is to create a game using Unity, in which player deletes drones(bats) that swarm in a cave.